ahmadnazif/nodejs-sample-api/README.md

 ## Dependency used
 - ExpressJS
 - uuid
-- node-js-db
+- node-json-db

 ## Data storage
-- This app use a very simple document base storage called `node-js-db`.
+- This app use a very simple document base storage called `node-json-db`.
 Data is persisted there.
 You may change the document by navigating to `/src/servies/db.js` and change the filename in `Config`.

 ## Running sample
 - Clone this repo